denis-migdal/SBrython/README.md

 ```

 Currently, this command accepts several options:
+- `--compat NONE|PERF|FULL`: select the level of Python compliance.
-- `--outDir $DST_DIR` : the directory where the produced files will be saved.
+- `--outDir $DST_DIR`: the directory where the produced files will be saved.
-- `--watch` : launch `sbryc` in watch mode.
+- `--watch`: launch `sbryc` in watch mode.
 The produced files are updated when the Python source files are modified.
-- `--verbose` : print informations.
+- `--verbose`: print informations.
-- `--help` : print the commande usage.
+- `--help`: print the commande usage.

 ### Using stubs files